Guilt

 Edna Lister on Guilt

-Go to the Master in your weak moments, but not to another, lest you become guilty of disturbing another’s soul peace, or of putting out another’s Light.—Edna Lister, July 11, 1938.
+Go to the Master in your weak moments, but to no other, lest you become guilty of disturbing another’s soul peace, or of putting out another’s Light.–Edna Lister, July 11, 1938

-Anyone who dares to allow another to take all the blame is judging, and so is guiltier than the guilty party.—Edna Lister, November 1, 1944.
+Anyone who dares to allow another to take all the blame is judging, and so is guiltier than the original guilty party.–Edna Lister, November 1, 1944

-When law is used by self to its own ends, soul knowledge of guilt always causes terrible wear and tear upon the body.—Edna Lister, November 2, 1944.
+When self uses law to its own ends, soul knowledge of guilt always causes terrible wear and tear upon the body.–Edna Lister, November 2, 1944

 Conscience is not born until a sense of remorse awakens, and an albatross of guilt plagues the guilty one.
 One who rehashes his guilt is unconsciously remorseful.
 He begins doing when he tires of chewing the cud.